xvonabur/UNIT3D/book/src/backup.md

 ---

-## Step 4.1: Alternate Restoration Method Using entire /var/www folder!

-If you prefer an alternative method, you can create a zipped backup of your current www folder, then restore it from the zip archive.
-Follow these steps:
+## Manual Backup Method

 ---
 > [!NOTE]
-> Be careful, the steps below are an alternative method for backing up the entire ```/var/www``` folder!
+> Be careful, the steps below are a manual method for creating backups (not using UNIT3D tooling) and restoring them!
 Only continue if you understand what you are doing.

 ---